ajdavis/emptysquare-hugo/emptysquare/content/review-c5.md

 ![Diagrame of two databases labelled "primary" and "backup".
 Writes go to the primary, logs go from primary to backup, and reads come from the primary and backup.](async-replication.png)

 MongoDB and many other Raft- or Paxos-like systems work this way.
-Note that in <u>asynchronous</u> replication, the primary applies the write to its local data <u>immediately</u>, and then the write is replicated by the backup.
+Note that in *asynchronous* replication, the primary applies the write to its local data *immediately*, and then the write is replicated by the backup.

 Multiple clients can write to the primary at once, but the primary's copy of the data reflects some serial ordering of the writes.
 In the examples in this paper, the primary executes multi-row transactions and seems to guarantee [serializability](https://jepsen.io/consistency/models/serializable): every transaction appears to commit at an instant in time.
 Thus reads from the primary show the result of some serial order of committed transactions.
-But the point of this paper isn't serializability: <u>whatever</u> guarantee the primary makes about reads, the backup eventually must, too.
+But the point of this paper isn't serializability: *whatever* guarantee the primary makes about reads, the backup eventually must, too.

 The primary logs all its writes in the order they were executed, and streams the logs to the backup.
 The backup applies the writes to its own copy of the data.
 Clients can read from the backup.
 The authors want the backup to guarantee "monotonic prefix consistency", meaning that clients see "a progressing sequence of the primary's recent states"; each state reflects a complete prefix of the primary's log.
 To ensure this, the backup implements a "cloned concurrency control" protocol.